sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 ## Example

 We will use tic-tac-toe as our example.
-A human will compete against an AI via a browser client.
+A human will compete against an AI service via a browser client.
 The usual rules will apply, and additionally we will allow the human to reset the game if things aren't going well.

 ## Design